aviflax/fc4/docs/methodology/repository.md

 There can be lots of other files in the same repo, or you could dedicate a repo to host only your diagrams — it’s your call.

-Some users of the framework host their diagrams in a `docs` repo that hosts cross-domain, cross-system, or cross-team documentation.
+Some users of the tool host their diagrams in a `docs` repo that hosts cross-domain, cross-system, or cross-team documentation.
 In such a case the diagrams might be in a root-level dir with an imaginative name such as `diagrams`.